ckadlearner7/kubernetes-CKA-prep/8- Security 12%/README.md

 Extract and decode your certificate to use in a file:

     kubectl get csr pod-csr.web -o jsonpath='{.status.certificate}' base64 --decode > server.crt

+## Secure Images
+Working with secure images is imperative in Kubernetes, as it ensures your applications are running efficiently and protecting you from vulnerabilities.
+In this lesson, we’ll go through how to set Kubernetes to use a private registry.

+View where your Docker credentials are stored:

+    sudo vim /home/cloud_user/.docker/config.json

+Log in to the Docker Hub:

+    sudo docker login

+View the images currently on your server:

+    sudo docker images

+Pull a new image to use with a Kubernetes pod:

+    sudo docker pull busybox:1.28.4

+Log in to a private registry using the docker login command:

+    sudo docker login -u podofminerva -p 'otj701c9OucKZOCx5qrRblofcNRf3W+e' podofminerva.azurecr.io

+View your stored credentials:

+    sudo vim /home/cloud_user/.docker/config.json

+Tag an image in order to push it to a private registry:

+    sudo docker tag busybox:1.28.4 podofminerva.azurecr.io/busybox:latest

+Push the image to your private registry:

+    docker push podofminerva.azurecr.io/busybox:latest

+Create a new docker-registry secret:

+    kubectl create secret docker-registry acr --docker-server=https://podofminerva.azurecr.io --docker-username=podofminerva --docker-password='otj701c9OucKZOCx5qrRblofcNRf3W+e' --docker-email=user@example.com

+Modify the default service account to use your new docker-registry secret:

+    kubectl patch sa default -p '{"imagePullSecrets": [{"name": "acr"}]}'

+The YAML for a pod using an image from a private repository:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: acr-pod
+      labels:
+        app: busybox
+    spec:
+      containers:
+        - name: busybox
+          image: podofminerva.azurecr.io/busybox:latest
+          command: ['sh', '-c', 'echo Hello Kubernetes! && sleep 3600']
+          imagePullPolicy: Always

+Create the pod from the private image:

+    kubectl apply -f acr-pod.yaml

+View the running pod:

+    kubectl get pods

+## Defining Security Contexts
+Defining security contexts allows you to lock down your containers, so that only certain processes can do certain things.
+This ensures the stability of your containers and allows you to give control or take it away.
+In this lesson, we’ll go through how to set the security context at the container level and the pod level.

+Run an alpine container with default security:

+    kubectl run pod-with-defaults --image alpine --restart Never -- /bin/sleep 999999

+Check the ID on the container:

+    kubectl exec pod-with-defaults id

+The YAML for a container that runs as a user:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: alpine-user-context
+    spec:
+      containers:
+      - name: main
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          runAsUser: 405

+Create a pod that runs the container as user:

+    kubectl apply -f alpine-user-context.yaml

+View the IDs of the new pod created with container user permission:

+    kubectl exec alpine-user-context id

+The YAML for a pod that runs the container as non-root:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: alpine-nonroot
+    spec:
+      containers:
+      - name: main
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          runAsNonRoot: true

+Create a pod that runs the container as non-root:

+    kubectl apply -f alpine-nonroot.yaml

+View more information about the pod error:

+    kubectl describe pod alpine-nonroot

+The YAML for a privileged container pod:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: privileged-pod
+    spec:
+      containers:
+      - name: main
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          privileged: true

+Create the privileged container pod:

+    kubectl apply -f privileged-pod.yaml

+View the devices on the default container:

+    kubectl exec -it pod-with-defaults ls /dev

+View the devices on the privileged pod container:

+    kubectl exec -it privileged-pod ls /dev

+Try to change the time on a default container pod:

+    kubectl exec -it pod-with-defaults -- date +%T -s "12:00:00"

+The YAML for a container that will allow you to change the time:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: kernelchange-pod
+    spec:
+      containers:
+      - name: main
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          capabilities:
+            add:
+            - SYS_TIME

+Create the pod that will allow you to change the container’s time:

+    kubectl run -f kernelchange-pod.yaml

+Change the time on a container:

+    kubectl exec -it kernelchange-pod -- date +%T -s "12:00:00"

+View the date on the container:

+    kubectl exec -it kernelchange-pod -- date

+The YAML for a container that removes capabilities:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: remove-capabilities
+    spec:
+      containers:
+      - name: main
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          capabilities:
+            drop:
+            - CHOWN

+Create a pod that’s container has capabilities removed:

+    kubectl apply -f remove-capabilities.yaml

+Try to change the ownership of a container with removed capability:

+    kubectl exec remove-capabilities chown guest /tmp

+The YAML for a pod container that can’t write to the local filesystem:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: readonly-pod
+    spec:
+      containers:
+      - name: main
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          readOnlyRootFilesystem: true
+        volumeMounts:
+        - name: my-volume
+          mountPath: /volume
+          readOnly: false
+      volumes:
+      - name: my-volume
+        emptyDir:

+Create a pod that will not allow you to write to the local container filesystem:

+    kubectl apply -f readonly-pod.yaml

+Try to write to the container filesystem:

+    kubectl exec -it readonly-pod touch /new-file

+Create a file on the volume mounted to the container:

+    kubectl exec -it readonly-pod touch /volume/newfile

+View the file on the volume that’s mounted:

+    kubectl exec -it readonly-pod -- ls -la /volume/newfile

+The YAML for a pod that has different group permissions for different pods:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: group-context
+    spec:
+      securityContext:
+        fsGroup: 555
+        supplementalGroups: [666, 777]
+      containers:
+      - name: first
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          runAsUser: 1111
+        volumeMounts:
+        - name: shared-volume
+          mountPath: /volume
+          readOnly: false
+      - name: second
+        image: alpine
+        command: ["/bin/sleep", "999999"]
+        securityContext:
+          runAsUser: 2222
+        volumeMounts:
+        - name: shared-volume
+          mountPath: /volume
+          readOnly: false
+      volumes:
+      - name: shared-volume
+        emptyDir:

+Create a pod with two containers and different group permissions:

+    kubectl apply -f group-context.yaml

+Open a shell to the first container on that pod:

+    kubectl exec -it group-context -c first sh